jvtcl/quant-clustering/lecture_slides.md

 ***

 Look familiar?
-- This is kind of like an R^2 diagnostic for OLS regression.
+- This is kind of like an R^2 diagnostic for clustering.
-- Instead of a "line of best fit" we have cluster centroids/labels.
+- Instead of a "line of best fit", we have cluster centroids.
+- Instead of "fitted values", we have cluster labels.
-- The "explained" part (BSS) tells us how distinct the cluster centroids are.
+- The "explained" part (BSS) tells us how distinct from data centroid the cluster centroids are.
-- The "unexplained" part (WSS) tells us how much observations vary about their centroid.
+- The "unexplained" part (WSS) tells us how much observations vary about their own centroid.

-Finding a suitable 'k': Separation-Based Criteria
+Finding a Suitable k: Separation-Based Criteria
 ===
-- Clusters should inhabit "high density" portions of the attribute space.
+- Clusters should be _well separated_: they should inhabit their own "high density" portions of the attribute space.
 - Information provided by each cluster should be distinct, and shared as little as possible with other clusters.
 - **Average Silhouette Width:** to what degree do clusters overlap?
   - 0 = high overlap